 Nowadays, the accelerated digital transformation of business and society is shaping business clients' demands and expectations.
 It is therefore a priority for TEB to develop more effective and comprehensive digital tools and offerings for these clients.
-In 2020 TEB enhanced the capabilities of 'CEPTETEB İŞTE', a mobile app for businesses launched the previous year, by offering solutions not only for daily banking transactions but also sales functions and an optimal user experience.
-Within a year of its launch, CEPTETEBİŞTE received awards from six international organisations for its customised and differentiated features.
+In 2021 TEB enhanced the capabilities of 'CEPTETEB İŞTE', a mobile app for businesses launched in 2019, by offering solutions not only for daily banking transactions but also for sales functions, always with an optimal user experience in mind.
+Within a year of its launch, CEPTETEB İŞTE received awards from six international organisations for its customised and differentiated features.

-TEB Corporate Banking services include international trade finance, structured finance, cash management, credit services and hedging of currency, interest-rate and commodity risk.
+The TEB Corporate Banking Group provides services including international trade finance, structured finance, cash management, credit services and hedging of currency, interest-rate and commodity risk.